Pocketed free-tailed bat: Habitat and ecology

 Like many other bats, this species is insectivorous; they eat a variety of insects including Lepidoptera, Hymenoptera, Homoptera, Coleoptera, Hemiptera, Orthoptera, Diptera, and Neuroptera.
 One research article showed that because of the limited flight maneuverability of the pocketed free-tailed bat compared with the Brazilian free-tailed bat the latter is better able to prey upon beetles.
 It also showed that the insect species diet for the pocketed free-tailed bats varies with season.
-In June and July, Lepidoptera accounted for the greatest volume of prey while diets in September and March consisting mostly of Hemiptera Table 1.
-In the dry season, they seek drinking water from various open access water sources.
+In June and July, Lepidoptera accounted for the greatest volume of prey while diets in September and March consisting mostly of Hemiptera In the dry season, they seek drinking water from various open access water sources.
 The roosts are located in caves, crevices, mines, tunnels, and man-made structures with colony sizes less than 100 individuals.